ankane/lockbox/README.md

 end
 ```

-**Note:** KMS Encrypted’s key rotation does not know to rotate encrypted files, so avoid calling `record.rotate_kms_key!` on models with file uploads for now.
+**Note:** KMS Encrypted’s key rotation does not know how to rotate encrypted files, so avoid calling `record.rotate_kms_key!` on models with file uploads for now.

 ## Padding